 She received her PhD in materials science and engineering from the University of Illinois at Urbana-Champaign with a

 focus on exploring patterning techniques and creating piezoelectric biomedical systems.
 Her collective PhD research

-for self-powered cardiac pacemakers, multi-functional cardiac vessel stents, non-invasive/wearable/epidermal blood pressure sensors,
+involved flexible mechanical energy harvesters, multi-functional cardiac vessel stents, wearable blood pressure sensors,

-at Harvard University and a postdoctoral research associate in The David H. Koch Institute for Integrative Cancer Research of MIT,
+conducted her postdoctoral research at MIT David H. Koch Institute for Integrative Cancer Research to design and fabricate

 multi-functional, minimally invasive brain injectrodes that can simultaneously deliver drugs on demand and electrically

 modulate neural activity precisely and selectively for the treatment of neurological disorders such as Parkinson’s disease.